git-town/git-town/website/install.md

 # Uninstall

-To uninstall Git Town:
+When uninstalling Git Town:

 - remove Git Town's aliases: `git town alias false`
 - remove the Git Town configuration from your repositories: in each repo, run `git town config reset`
-- delete the `git-town` binary from your hard drive
+- eelete the `git-town` binary from your hard drive